azkalhaq/prompt-under-pressure/public/content/task-2.md

 ---
 - **Enable audio:** When your browser prompts for audio permission, click **Allow**.
 - **Set volume:** Make sure your device is **unmuted** and the volume is **clearly audible**.
+- ⚠️ **Note:** The audio may be distracting, this is intentional.
+Please do not mute.

 **Constraint**
 ---